dfelinto/blender-manual/manual/render/materials/components/volume.rst

 subsurface scattering is more efficient and easier to control.
 Particularly the random walk method can accurately render such materials.

-For materials such as clouds or smoke that do not have a well defined surface, volume rendering is required.
+For materials such as clouds or smoke that do not have a well-defined surface, volume rendering is required.
 These look best with many scattering bounces, but in practice one might have to limit the number of bounces to keep render times acceptable.